hpc-carpentry/hpc-carpentry.github.io/pages/community.md

 ### CarpentryCon

-The Carpentries host CarpentryCon, a community-organised meeting for our global community.
+The Carpentries hosts CarpentryCon, a community-organised meeting for our global community.
 [CarpentryCon 2018](http://www.carpentrycon.org/) was held from 30 May to 1 June in Dublin, Ireland and was a great success.
 If you are interested in helping to organise the next CarpentryCon, contact [The Carpentries](mailto:team@carpentries.org).

 A global CarpentryCon will be held every two years, with locally organised CarpentryConnect events held in the off years.